rotosports/incubus-network-nemo/contracts/README.md

-# Nemo EVM contracts
+# Fury EVM contracts

-Contracts for the Nemo EVM used by the Nemo blockchain.
+Contracts for the Fury EVM used by the Fury blockchain.
 Includes an ERC20 contract for wrapping native cosmos sdk.Coins.

 ## Setup